-Recommended for students who earned a grade of "B" or higher in Algebra II.
+Recommended for students who earned a grade of "B" or higher in Algebra II Honors or an "A" in Algebra II Academic

 In addition to a careful study of the topics taught in Pre-calculus Academic, systems of equations and inequalities, sequences and series, lines in the plane, conic sections, and polar coordinates, and limits will be studied in-depth.
 This is an accelerated course.
 A graphing calculator is required for this course.